-1. For investors who have used their CPF monies to buy shares in the capital of UPP Holdings Limited, this Annual Report is forwarded to them at the request of their CPF Approved Nominees and is sent solely FOR INFORMATION ONLY.

-2. This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them.
+- For investors who have used their CPF monies to buy shares in the capital of UPP Holdings Limited, this Annual Report is forwarded to them at the request of their CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them.

-I/We, \\\\\\ (Name) \\\\\\ (NRIC/Passport No.) of .\\\

-\\ (Address)

-being a member/members of UPP Holdings Limited (the "Company"), hereby appoint:

-Name Address NRIC/ Passport No. Proportion of Shareholdings (%) and/or (delete as appropriate)

-as my/our proxy/proxies to attend and to vote for me/us on my/our behalf and, if necessary, to demand a poll, at the Annual General Meeting ("AGM") of the Company to be held on Friday, 24 April 2015 at 2pm at Nordic Conference Room, 1st Floor, No. 3 International Business Park, Nordic European Centre, Singapore 609927, and at any adjournment thereof in the following manner indicated below: (Please indicate with a cross ("X") in the spaces provided whether you wish your vote(s) to be cast "For" or "Against" the Resolutions.
-In the absence of specific directions, the proxy/proxies will vote or abstain as he/they may think fit.)

-No. Resolutions relating to: For Against ORDINARY BUSINESS 1 Adoption of Directors' Report and Audited Accounts 2 Approval of a final dividend of 0.50 cents tax exempt (one tier) dividend per share for financial year ended 31 December 2014 3 Approval of Directors' fees for financial year ending 31 December 2015 4 Re-election of Mr. Gary Ho Kuat Foong as Director 5 Re-election of Mr. Ong Pang Liang as Director 6 Re-appointment of Messrs Nexia TS Public Accounting Corporation as Auditors of the Company and to authorise the Directors to fix their remuneration SPECIAL BUSINESS 7 To authorise Directors to issue shares and convertible securities under Section 161 of the Companies Act, Chapter 50
+of (Addres peing a member/members of UF PP Holdings Limited (th ne "Company") , hereby appoint: ( Name Addres SS NRIC/ Passport No. rtion of Idings (%) 1/ ana/c or (delete as appropriate) the Co Busine ndica 'For" our proxy/proxies to attent ompany to be held on Frida ess Park, Nordic European ted below: (Please indicate or "Against" the Resolutio by may think fit.) ay, 29 April 2016 at 3p Centre, Singapore 609 with a cross (" X ") in t om at Nordic Co 9927, and at an he spaces prov nference Room, 1s y adjournment ther ided whether you v st Floor, No. 3 eof in the followish your vote 3 Internation owing manners (s) to be ca No. Resolutions relating to : For Against ORDINARY BUSINESS 1 Adoption of Directors' Statement and Audited Accounts 2 Approval of a final dividend of 1 cent tax exempt (one tier) dividend per share for the financial year ended 31 December 2015 3 Approval of Directors' fees for the financial year ending 31 December 2016 4 Re-election of Dato' Seri Kalimullah Bin Masheerul Hassan as Director 5 Re-election of Ms. Ng Shin Ein as Director 6 Re-election of Mr. Khoo Hsien Ming Kevin as Director 7 Re-appointment of Messrs Nexia TS Public Accounting Corporation as Auditors of the Company and to authorise the Directors to fix their remuneration SPECIAL BUSINESS To authoring Directors to issue shares and co nvertible securi ties under Section 8 161 of the Companies A ct, Chapter 50 161 of the Companies A 2016 2016 Total Number of Shares h eld: 161 of the Companies A 2016 Total Number (a) CDP Registe eld:

-Dated this \\\\\ day of \\\\\ 2015

-Total Number of Shares held:

-(a) CDP Register

-(b) Register of Members

-Signature(s) of Member(s) / Common Seal
+Signature(s) of Member(s)/Common Seal